 The Regenerative Medicine Interdisciplinary Program at Cal Poly was created in 2009 with support from the California Institute for Regenerative Medicine, and with the goal of continuing Cal Poly's tradition of graduating day-one ready professionals for the burgeoning Regenerative Medicine/Biotech Industry.
 With a year of coursework and project experience followed by a paid full-time 9-month internship, we prepare graduates of our MS Program for careers in research and development, biologics manufacturing, and translational research, as well as to matriculate into doctoral programs (for more details, please see our Informational Video, visit the Graduate Placement Page or review our Program Learning Objectives).

 Cell and biologic therapies represent the future of medicine, and after years of promise, our field is beginning to realize its potential, as evidenced by the growth in the biotech sector, and the large number of clinical trials currently on-going for cell and tissue engineered therapies in the US.
 Apply now if you want to gain the skills that will allow you to make a direct contribution to bringing cell-based therapies into the clinic.

 Interdisciplinary: Regenerative Medicine is an inherently interdisciplinary field, relying on the expertise of biologists, engineers, chemists, and others to bring regenerative therapies into clinical practice.
 Therefore, our program was founded by faculty from Biomedical Engineering, Biological Sciences, and Animal Science- drawing on our complementary skills to build a comprehensive training program.
 To strengthen the interdisciplinary nature of our program, we have matriculated students from a broad range of undergraduate degrees.
 In addition to those listed above, students have also come from biochemistry, chemical engineering, environmental sciences, among others.

-Visit the Apply page to find our which major is the best fit for you.
+Visit the Apply page to hear from some of our alumni and find out which major is the best fit for you.